wuwowuyi/Berkeley-CS285-2023-Deep-Reinforcement-Learning/hw4/README.md

 `python cs285/scripts/run_hw4.py -cfg experiments/mpc/reacher_ablation.yaml`

 #### Effect of ensemble size
-Orange line has ensemble size is 3 (the baseline)
+* Orange line has ensemble size is 3 (the baseline)
-Blue line has ensemble size 1
+* Blue line has ensemble size 1
-Red line has ensemble size 10
+* Red line has ensemble size 10

-We can see ensemble size 3 has the best performance, but no big difference from ensemble size 1 or 10.
+The ensemble size 3 has the best performance, but no big difference from ensemble size 1 or 10.

 ![reacher ablation ensemble](https://github.com/wuwowuyi/Berkeley-CS285-Deep-Reinforcement-Learning/blob/learning/hw4/result_plots/reacher_ablation_ensemble.png)

 #### Effect of planning horizon
-Orange line's horizon is 10 (the baseline)
+* Orange line's horizon is 10 (the baseline)
-Blue line's horizon is 5, has the best performance.
+* Blue line's horizon is 5, has the best performance.
-Pink line's horizon is 20.
+* Pink line's horizon is 20.

 Horizon 5 has the best performance since in random shooting method, the further we plan into future, the more deviation we have.